 No wonder the Dutch capital receives about 18 million visitors per year.

-The city is ideal for all kinds of travelers – families, couples, groups of friends, seniors, etc.
+The city is ideal for all travelers – families, couples, groups of friends, seniors, etc.

 The best part about a vacation in Amsterdam is the numerous day trips you can plan to Zaanse Schans, Keukenhof Gardens, and charming towns like Haarlem, Utrecht, and Leiden.